JoeZhao527/Segment-Turtle/README.md

 ## Installation

+### Software Enviroment
+We developed and tested our methods with pytroch 2.0.0 official docker image (https://hub.docker.com/layers/pytorch/pytorch/2.0.0-cuda11.7-cudnn8-devel/images/sha256-96ccb2997a131f2455d70fb78dbb284bafe4529aaf265e344bae932c8b32b2a4?context=explore).

+We strongly recommend you to setup the docker container for a stable enviroment.

 ### Setup the codebase
 Change your current working directory to the same directory with this README.
 Run the following command to find the entry points of all our 4 methods.
 If you got no error, then you are in the correct directory!
 ```